Sex work: Factors in sex workers' health

+In Tangent with this, it is not uncommon for sex workers experiencing health difficulties to not take the appropriate steps with healthcare professionals due to fear or distrust in them.
+A survey done by STAR-STAR, a partner of the human rights organization UNFPA, concluded that almost a quarter of sex workers were denied healthcare services because of their occupation.

+Communication between health-care providers and sex workers

+In the interest of providing the best care for Sex Workers seeking health care, transparent communication can enhance the quality of services being provided.
+This can be practiced on both sides of this relationship.
+For example, a care provider could include questions in their sexual history questionnaire that pertain to the exchange of sex for money.
+Being prompted with these kinds of questions could mitigate the anxiety that if the patient is honest about what they do would cause their services to be declined.
+This might encourage the patient to be more honest about their entire experience and history, which would allow for a better decision to be made in regards to treatment.

 Intimate relationships

 A study in Melbourne, Australia, found that sex workers typically experience relationship difficulties as a result of their line of work.
 This primarily stems from the issue of disclosure of their work in personal relationships.
 Some sex workers noted that dating ex-clients is helpful as they have had contact with sex workers, and they are aware of their employment.

 Although a majority of women in sex work reported that their profession negatively affected them, those that stated a positive effect reported that they had increases sexual self-esteem and confidence.
 There is very little empirical evidence characterizing clients of sex workers, but they may share an analogous problem.
 A Scientific American article on sex buyers summarizes a limited field of research which indicates that Johns have a normal psychological profile matching the makeup of the wider male population but view themselves as mentally unwell.

+Dolf Zillmann asserts that extensive viewing of pornographic material produces many sociological effects which he characterizes as unfavorable, including a decreased respect for long-term, monogamous relationships, and an attenuated desire for procreation.
+He claims that pornography can "potentially undermine the traditional values that favor marriage, family, and children" and that it depicts sexuality in a way which is not connected to "emotional attachment, of kindness, of caring, and especially not of continuance of the relationship, as such continuance would translate into responsibilities".